johannschopplich/kirby-lingohub/README.md

 When you click on the button, a dialog will open where you can select the content you want to upload to Lingohub:

-- **Source Language**: The default language of your site.
+- **Source Language**: Select it to upload the default language content to Lingohub.
+Pre-selected by default.
-- **Target Languages**: Any additional languages that have translations for the current page.

-For target languages, the checkbox will be pre-selected if there are no translations in Lingohub for the current page.
-This helps you to identify which languages need to be uploaded for the first time.
+- **Target Languages**: All languages that have translations for the current page.
+Pre-selected if there are no translations in Lingohub.
+This helps you to identify which languages need to be uploaded for the first time, e.g. when migrating an existing Kirby project to Lingohub.

+> [!NOTE]
+> If no translations are available in Kirby, the **Target Languages** list will be empty.

 After selecting the desired languages and confirming the dialog, the plugin will serialize the content and upload it to Lingohub for translation.